High Kick Through the Roof: Soon-jae's House

 Hyun-kyung's brother who also lives with her family.
-He is perceived as cold-hearted, but he is just too preoccupied with work matters to pay close attention to those around him.
+He is perceived as cold-hearted but he is just too preoccupied with work matters to pay close attention to those around him.
 He is actually a warm, lovely, and funny man with a big heart.
 A graduate of Seoul National University's Medical School, he is a third-year surgical resident at Chorok Hospital.
 He is intellectually gifted and has many achievements, but does not boast or brag about them.
 Although he lives with his family, he is largely indifferent to household matters as his work keeps him away.
 He is the first in his family to reach out to Se-kyung and Shin-ae.
 Through a variety of comic circumstances, he also falls in love with Jun-hyeok's tutor, Hwang Jung-eum.
-They begin dating.
-But then, due to Hwang Jung-eum's difficulty, she forces Ji-hoon to break up with her.
-At last, Ji-hoon realizes that Se-kyung likes him, but he can't return her feeling due to he still cannot get over Jung-eum and intends to get back with her.
+They begin dating but due to Hwang Jung-eum's financial difficulty, she forces Ji-hoon to break up with her.
+At last, Ji-hoon realizes that Se-kyung likes him, but he can't reciprocate his feelings due to still loving Jung-eum and intends to get back with her.
 In the last episode, it was hinted that, when he was driving Se-kyung to the airport for her flight to Tahiti, he faced a tragic car accident due to heavy rain.